thilo20/MachiKoroPad/README.md

 Please read this forum thread to get the idea: https://boardgamegeek.com/thread/1634274/machi-koro-pad-supporting-android-app

-## try the app!
+**MachiKoroPad features**:

+- track dice rolls for single and double roll
+- show statistics bar charts for tracked dice rolls (aggregated and for each player)
+- edit player names
+- supports Harbour extension (asks for +2 if you roll 10 or more)
+- supports Amusement Park extra turn
+- language support DE/EN

+## Try MachiKoroPad on your Android device!
 Install [MachiKoroPad latest release] (https://github.com/thilo20/MachiKoroPad/releases/latest) on your Android device and play a game of Machi Koro with your friends!

-(Find ready-to-use APK files for released versions also under /apk, you might have to check "install from unknown sources" on your device when prompted)
+(Find APK files for released versions also under /apk, you might have to check "install from unknown sources" on your device when prompted)

 ## :smile: MachiKoroPad:
 If you like MachiKoroPad, do any or all of: